 The downside is that you are allowed to smoke inside.
-This is Japan after all.
+This is Japan, after all.
 No walking and smoking outside.
 However, inside coffee shops, it’s not unusual that you are permitted to smoke.

 Adress to Higashide Cafe on Google maps here.

 The new station opened in 2005.
 This is a complex full of shops and restaurants.
 Railway stations are often designed to be meeting places in Japan.
 Like a city centre in itself.
-This is a great example of that.
+This is an excellent example of that.
 When you enter from the modern new side, you will see a fascinating water clock and the robust wooden Tsuzumi – mon gate.
 From a distance, the station has the shape of a samurai helmet.

-With the relatively new Hokuriku Shinkansen you can reach Kanazawa from Tokyo via two services:
+With the relatively new Hokuriku Shinkansen, you can reach Kanazawa from Tokyo via two services:

-So suddenly Kanazawa has become a day trip from Tokyo.
+So suddenly, Kanazawa has become a day trip from Tokyo.

 Kanazawa is situated in the North-Western Ishikawa prefecture by the Sea of Japan.
 Also, you are just 1 hour 15 minutes from the UNESCO World heritage of Shirakawa Go, or a 2-hour train ride from Kyoto.

 Where to stay?
-I like the location around the Korinbo commercial shopping street, at the same time, it is nearby many of the attractions.
-Walking distance to the fish market, samurai area and of course the station.
+I like the location around the Korinbo commercial shopping street; at the same time, it is nearby many of the attractions.
+Walking distance to the fish market, samurai area and of course, the station.